Rakki-boop/Rakki-boop/README.md

 										─── ･ Always sitting near the rock at hoyoverse area. ･ ───

-							─── ･ Not the most talkactive person, but I'm open to new friends and any ints!! ♡ ･ ───
+							─── ･ Not the most talkactive and friendly person, but I'm trying my best ♡ ･ ───

 	                       ─── ･ I have a very specific sense of humor, don't take everything I say seriously. ･ ───

-					     ─── ･ Usually offtab or afk doing other things, whisper to wake me up, or just come cuddle ･ ───

 								   	   		╚⏤⏤⏤╗   ･ Kazuscara shippers heavy dni ･    ╔⏤⏤⏤╝
 												       ───────────────────────────────